parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 The `inline` keyword advises the compiler that inlining of the functions is preferred.
 This removes call stack overhead, assuming the compiler respects the request.
 Generally I prefer to let the compiler make these decisions, preserving code readability.

+Template specialization could be further employed to reduce a couple calls when both parameters are unsigned.
+However there is little to no actual performance optimization and the denormalization didn't seem like a worthwhile compromise.

 Despite the relative verbosity of the templates the result should be as optimal as manually inlining the minimal *necessary* operations.
 A few runs through an NDEBUG build in a debugger confirm this.

 ## Conclusion
+* Behavior satisfies the identity function for all sign combinations.
+* Behavior is consistent with native operators.
+* The functions cannot *cause* overflows.
+* There can be no warnings due to use of unsigned parameters.
+* The functions *do* fail as native operators with a zero-valued divisor.
+* The stack calls are removed by inlining.
 * The `negative` calls compile away for `unsigned` operands.
 * The `remainder` and `negative` calls compile away for `constexpr` operators.
 * The `||` conditions compile away when the above render the result always `true` or `false`.
-* The functions *do* fail as native operators with a zero-valued divisor.
-* The functions cannot *cause* overflows.
-* The stack calls are removed by inlining.
 * All that remains is *necessary*.

 By fanning out templates based on signed-ness type constraints, the objective of a "single" function that supports all integers without limitation or overhead is achieved.